Medicare for Disabled People Under 65: How To Get Coverage

 How to qualify for Medicare under the age of 65

 1. Apply for disability benefits through the Social Security Administration.
-It will take about three to five months to find out if you're eligible.

 2. You'll start getting disability payments five months after you qualify.
 This is called Social Security Disability Insurance (SSDI).